-- (1) Contacting the Department's BECO prior to the submission of bids, either by email, or by telephone, to inform BECO of the firm's difficulty in meeting the DBE goals on a given project, and requesting assistance.
-The bidder must document its contact with BECO, and indicate the type of contact, the date and time of the contact, the name of the person(s) contacted, and any details related to the communication.
-The contact must be made in sufficient time before bid submission to allow BECO to provide effective assistance.
-The bidder will not be considered to have made good faith efforts if the bidder failed to contact BECO. - (2) Conducting market research to identify small business contractors and suppliers, and soliciting, through all reasonable and available means the interest of all certified DBEs who have the capability to perform the work of the contract.
+- (A) Contacting the Department's BECO prior to the submission of bids, either by email, or by telephone, to inform BECO of the firm's difficulty in meeting the DBE goals on a given project, and requesting assistance.
+The bidder must document its contact with BECO.
+The bidder must indicate the type of contact, the date and time of the contact, the name of the person(s) contacted, and any details related to the communication.
+The bidder must initiate contact to BECO in sufficient time before bid submission to allow BECO to provide effective assistance.
+If the bidder fails to contact BECO in sufficient time, the bidder will not be considered to have made good faith efforts. - (B) Conducting market research to identify small business contractors and suppliers, and soliciting, through all reasonable and available means the interest of all certified DBEs who have the capability to perform the work of the contract.
 This may include attendance at pre-bid meetings and business matchmaking meetings and events, advertising and/or providing written notices, posting of "Notices of Sources Sought" and/or "Requests for Proposals" at reasonable locations, including the contractor's website, written notices or emails to all DBEs listed in the Department's directory of transportation firms that specialize in areas of work desired (as noted in the DBE directory) and which are located in the area or surrounding areas of the project.
 The bidder should solicit this interest as early in the acquisition process as practicable to allow DBEs to respond to the solicitation and submit a timely offer for the subcontract.
-The bidder should determine with certainty if the DBEs are interested by taking appropriate steps to follow-up initial solicitations. - (3) Selecting portions of the work to be performed by DBEs in order to increase the likelihood that the DBE goals will be achieved.
+The bidder should determine with certainty if the DBEs are interested by taking appropriate steps to follow-up initial solicitations. - (C) Selecting portions of the work to be performed by DBEs in order to increase the likelihood that the DBE goals will be achieved.
 This includes, where appropriate, breaking out contract work items into economically feasible units (for example smaller tasks or quantities) to facilitate DBE participation, even when the prime contractor might otherwise prefer to perform these work items with its own forces.
-This may include, where possible, establishing flexible time frames for performance and delivery schedules in a manner that encourages and facilitates DBE participation. - (4) Providing interested DBEs with adequate information about the plans, specifications, and requirements of the contract in a timely manner to assist DBEs in responding to solicitations. - (5) Negotiating in good faith with interested DBEs.
+This may include, where possible, establishing flexible time frames for performance and delivery schedules in a manner that encourages and facilitates DBE participation. - (D) Providing interested DBEs with adequate information about the plans, specifications, and requirements of the contract in a timely manner to assist DBEs in responding to solicitations. - (E) Negotiating in good faith with interested DBEs.
 It is the bidder's responsibility to make a portion of the work available to the DBE subcontractors and suppliers, and to select those portions of work or material needs consistent with the available DBE subcontractors and suppliers, so as to facilitate DBE participation.
-Evidence of such negotiation includes the names, addresses, and telephone numbers of DBEs that were considered; a description of the information provided from the plans and specifications for the work selected for subcontracting; and evidence as to why additional agreements could not be reached for DBEs to perform work.
+Evidence of such negotiation includes:

+- (1) The names, addresses, and telephone numbers of DBEs that were considered; - (2) A description of the information provided from the plans and specifications for the work selected for subcontracting; and - (3) Evidence as to why additional agreements could not be reached for DBEs to perform work.